(See also Bacteremia in adults.)

-Now, routine vaccination of infants with the Haemophilus influenzae type b conjugate vaccine and the Streptococcus pneumoniae conjugate vaccine has nearly eliminated occult bacteremia caused by these bacteria.
-Occult bacteremia can still occur in children who have received no vaccines or not enough doses and in children who have an impaired immune system.
-Newer conjugate vaccines against Neisseria meningitidis are being tested for use in young children.
-The use of these vaccines is expected to essentially eliminate occult bacteremia in children.
+Now, routine vaccination of infants with the Haemophilus influenzae type b conjugate vaccine and the Streptococcus pneumoniae conjugate vaccine has nearly eliminated occult bacteremia caused by these bacteria in vaccinated children.
+Vaccines against Neisseria meningitidis are given to certain children under 36 months of age who have an increased risk of infection.
+Children who have received their recommended vaccines are very unlikely to develop occult bacteremia.
+However, occult bacteremia can still occur in children who have received no vaccines or not enough doses and in children who have an impaired immune system.

 The major symptom of occult bacteremia is

 Children who have other symptoms, such as cough, shortness of breath, little or no interest in anything (listlessness), or red or blue discoloration of the skin, are not considered to have occult bacteremia.
 They most likely have a specific bacterial infection.

 Because doctors cannot tell with certainty which children who have a fever have occult bacteremia, doctors need to identify any bacteria by doing a blood culture.
 Because the bacteria are too few or too small to see, doctors send samples of blood to the laboratory so the bacteria can be examined and grown (cultured) for identification.

 Infants or children of any age who have a fever and who appear seriously ill, regardless of whether they have received vaccinations, have samples of blood, urine, and spinal fluid taken for testing.
 The spinal fluid is removed during a spinal tap (lumbar puncture), which involves withdrawing a sample of spinal fluid with a small needle.
 All samples are sent to a laboratory for testing to look for signs of bacterial infection.
 In most cases, the infant or child is admitted to the hospital and given antibiotics.
 Children who have trouble breathing will likely have a chest x-ray as well.